- 1 A Fatal Attempt: Dr Guy Garman’s World Depth Record 2015

 The Issue of Ego and Over-Confidence

 Dr Garman’s dive team, Scuba TEC, stated on their Facebook page that he “…knew more about technical diving than anyone else on the planet”.
-There seems some serious ego behind a sweeping statement like that; especially given his relatively meager experience and time as a technical diver.
+There seems some serious ego behind a sweeping statement like that; especially given his relatively meagre experience and time as a technical diver.

 Natural talent and abilities aside; technical diving (let alone world depth record attempts) demands significant experience.
 Self-discipline is needed to apply patience and humility to progressively and realistically develop one’s limits and boundaries.